-- 4. Each Party shall make publicly available the applicable procedures for interconnection negotiations with a major supplier in its territory. - 5.
-Each Party shall provide means for suppliers of the other Party to obtain the rates, terms and conditions necessary for interconnection offered by a major supplier.
-Those means include, at a minimum, ensuring: - (a) the public availability of interconnection agreements that are in effect between a major supplier in its territory and other suppliers of public telecommunications services in its territory; - (b) the public availability of rates, terms and conditions for interconnection with a major supplier set by the telecommunications regulatory body or other competent body; or - (c) the public availability of a reference interconnection offer or another standard interconnection offer as provided for under paragraph 2(a).
+3. Each Party shall make publicly available the applicable procedures for interconnection negotiations with a major supplier in its territory.

+4. Each Party shall provide means for suppliers of public telecommunications services of the other Party to obtain the rates, terms and conditions necessary for interconnection offered by a major supplier.
+Those means include, at a minimum, ensuring:

+- (a) the public availability of interconnection agreements that are in effect between a major supplier in its territory and other suppliers of public telecommunications services in its territory; - (b) the public availability of rates, terms and conditions for interconnection with a major supplier, set by the telecommunications regulatory body or other competent body; or

+(c) the public availability of a reference interconnection offer.